Saturday September 28, 2019 | 7:30PM (Pre-concert talk at 6:45PM)

 The legendary violinist and long-time music director of Toronto’s Tafelmusik Baroque Orchestra, Jeanne Lamon, leads sixteen members of Victoria Baroque in a selection of grand Overture Suites and ravishing Concerti Grossi celebrating the first-ever public concert series in Paris.
 Formed in 1725, Le Concert Spirituel brought music – previously exclusive to the courts – to the public realm, and became a platform to the finest of the French and touring artists.
 This concert revels in the splendours of the French Suite and Italian Concerto, and the contrast and blending of distinct national styles at what became the most acclaimed and imitated concert series in the 18th century Europe.
 Music by Telemann, Rebel, Geminiani and Delalande.

-This concert is generously supported by Bruce Wright
+This concert is generously supported by Bruce Wright and the Nemetz Foundation

 Michel Richard de Lalande (1657-1726):

 Grande Pièce en G ré sol; Fantasie ou Caprice que la Roy demandoit souvent from Symphonies pour le Souper du Roy

 Un peu lent – Viste – Doucement – Gracieusement – Gayment – Vivement

 Francesco Geminiani (1687-1762): Concerto Grosso in D minor Op.2 No.3

 Georg Philipp Telemann (1681-1767): Overture Suite in D major for two horns, two oboes, and strings TWV55:D21

 Jean-Marie Leclair (1697-1764): Chaconne from Prèmiere Récréation de Musique Op.6

 Jean-Joseph de Mondonville (1711-1772): Sonate en Symphonie Op.3 No.1

 Franz Joseph Haydn (1732-1809): Symphony No.30 in C major ‘Alleluia’